 If my film is selected, does MIFF provide screening tests prior to the film’s screening?

-No. We do not have the facilities available to us to provide any screen tests.
-If you are concerned about your film, please check the print/tape/DCP prior to sending it to the festival.
+No, we do not have the facilities available to us to provide any screen tests.
+If you are concerned about your film, please check it prior to sending it to the festival.